How Much Does a Financial Advisor Really Cost – The Full Truth

 3 Types of Financial Advisor Fee Structures

-This type of advisor comes in three varieties – flat rate, hourly, and percentage.
+This type of financial advisor cost comes in three varieties – flat rate, hourly, and percentage.

-The flat rate buys you a ‘moment-in-time’ financial plan.
-The advisor puts that plan in place, and leaves it to you to manage from that point on.
-If you’re the type of person who wants to stay in control over your finances and do it yourself, this approach can be appealing.
+The flat rate fee structure buys you a ‘moment-in-time’ financial plan.
+The financial advisor puts that plan in place, and leaves it to you to manage from that point on.
+If you’re the type of person who wants to stay in control over your financial plan and asset under management, this approach can be appealing.

-Hourly advisors operate more on a pay-as-you-go approach.
-The more complex your situation, the more it will cost you.
+Hourly financial advisors operate more on a pay-as-you-go approach.
+The more complex your personal finance situation, the more it will cost you for the personal financial advice.

-The percentage fee advisor charges an ongoing fee, and this type of advisor works with your finances continuously.
+The percentage fee financial advisor or financial planner charges an ongoing fee, and this type of financial advisor works with your financial plan continuously.
 They charge a fee based on a percentage of your assets under their management.
-Sometimes this fee steps down a bit if your assets surpass certain levels.
+Sometimes this fee steps down a bit if your assets under management surpass certain levels.

 What you get for that fee is where the investigation mentioned at the top comes into play.
 More on that in a bit…